The 21 Best Motorhome Routes in the UK for an Amazing Adventure!

 The Yorkshire Dales

 In ‘God’s own country’ of Yorkshire, the roads snake between patchwork fields, glacial valleys, flat-topped hills and rocky outcrops.
-Every so often you’ll come across a picture perfect village with a quaint pub and windswept hiking trails nearby.
+Every so often you’ll come across a picture-perfect village with a quaint pub and windswept hiking trails nearby.

 There’s lots of history here too, in land that was once host to the War of the Roses, the bloody struggle between the royal houses of York and Lancaster.

-Skirting the couty of Lancashire, the Yorkshire Dales National Park a mecca for tour buses which cause major headaches both on the roads and in car-parks at the most popular spots.
-Avoid the summer months if you possibly can, or head into the North York Moors for the coast and wider roads!
+Skirting the county of Lancashire, the Yorkshire Dales National Park is a mecca for tour buses which cause major headaches both on the roads and in car parks at the most popular spots.

 The Peak District